monimiller/pokemongo-galaxy-demo/README.md

 data lake.
 For the purpose of this repo, we are using the CSV file as a snapshot in our stream that we can manually upload to our data lake ourselves.

 1. Create a S3 bucket with a descriptive name such as `pokemon-demo` .
+It would be best to add an initial identifier to the bucket such as `pokemon-demo-mm`.
+   This will be used throughout the entire tutorial, so make sure you are aware of your S3 bucket name and accurately replace it where appropriate.
 Use all the defaults.
 2. Download the CSV containing the Pokemon Go data. {INSERT CSV}
 3. Create three subfolders.
     - The first subfolder should hold the CSV containing the Pokemon Go data.